 U.S. natgas futures hold tight range ahead of storage report

-Aug 25 (Reuters) - U.S. natural gas futures steadied into a tight range on Thursday ahead of a federal report expected to show a bigger-than-normal storage build last week.
+Sept 1 (Reuters) - U.S. natural gas futures ticked higher on Thursday, but held a tight range as the market awaited a federal government report expected to show last week's storage build was much bigger than normal.

 The second-biggest LNG export plant in the United States was consuming about 2 billion cubic feet per day (bcfd) of gas before it shut.

-"Gas (is) consolidating within tight range as it further digests delayed Freeport restart amidst only modest support from (the) weather factor," Ritterbusch and Associates said in a note.

-But any significant storm activity near the Gulf of Mexico could preclude a significant reduction in the storage deficit until late September, it added.

-Gas was trading around $87 per mmBtu in Europe TRNLTTFMc1 and $66 in Asia JKMc1.

-Elsewhere, Dutch and British wholesale gas prices rose to their highest since March on Thursday in anticipation of Norwegian outages in September, lower French nuclear output and uncertainty about Russian gas flows after scheduled maintenance next week.
+Dutch and British wholesale gas prices were mostly down on Thursday morning due to comfortable storage levels, price cap concerns and continued EU gas demand reduction proposals.
 NG/EU

-"The biggest threat to the energy sector's strong performance is the combination of a deep recession eroding demand and a peaceful solution to the war in Ukraine sending EU gas prices sharply lower in anticipation of flows from Russia normalizing," Ole Hansen, head of commodity strategy at Saxo Bank, said in a note.
+Russia halted gas supplies via Europe's key supply route, intensifying an economic battle between Moscow and Brussels and raising the prospects of recession and energy rationing in some of the region's richest countries.

+Globally, gas was trading around $69 per mmBtu in Europe TRNLTTFMc1 and $54 in Asia JKMc1.

 U.S. weekly natgas storage change (bcf):